 English to Spanish translations are not just a nice gesture for your clients in Mexico or Latin America.
-Successful companies go beyond translating their website and e-mails into Spanish; they use translations to transform them into an investment.
-Here are a few examples.
+Successful companies go beyond translating their website and e-mails into Spanish.
+They use translations as investment that will generate a significant return.

-Don’t assume that your product is as intuitive to use as your local market is.
-Different levels of education and cultural differences can make something familiar turn into something unfamiliar in another culture.
-Moreover, if your product is industrial or technological, it can be complex by its very nature, which is why you often have manuals for them.
-You can see the practicality of this because chances are that the machinery you buy from your suppliers comes with a manual as well.
-If your workers or national clients need a manual, so do the workers and clients of your clients abroad.
+Don’t assume that your product is as intuitive to use internationally as it is in your local market.
+Different levels of education and cultural differences can turn something familiar into something strangely unfamiliar in another culture.
+For example, have you ever purchased a product that had to be assembled using poorly translated instructions?
+Moreover, if your product is industrial or technological, it may be complex by its very nature.
+This is why we have manuals for them.
+If your workers or clients need a manual in English, your Latin American users will need a Spanish translation.

 Promotions and Publicity

-Sometimes, you need more than price to motivate a client to try one of your products for the first time, specially in Latin America.
-Moreover, your company might have a pricing scheme that offers a better price if a client increases his or her purchases with you.
-Having your promotions translated is a good way to incentivize that first sale that will get the ball rolling.
+Sometimes, you need more than price to motivate a client to try one of your products for the first time.
+This is especially true in Latin America.
+Moreover, your company might have a pricing scheme that offers a better price if a buyer increases their order with you.
+Having your promotions translated is a good way to incentivize the first sale that will get the ball rolling.

 Translations don’t have to be a cost.
-They can help you retain and make clients if you know how to use them.
+They can help you engage and retain clients if you know how to use them.

-If you’d like to let us help you be a success in your markets abroad, send us an e-mail at: firstname.lastname@example.org.
+If you’d like to let us help you be a success in your Spanish-speaking markets abroad, send us an e-mail at: firstname.lastname@example.org.
 Or call us in the USA at 303-317-2200 and ask to speak to Luis Felipe.